 Doing so will impede air circulation and degrade the performance of the decoder.
-Instead, put electrician tape over any part of the locomotive frame or body that might touch the decoder and use double sided foam mounting tape to mount the decoder.
-This will prevent short circuits without 'suffocating' the decoder.
+Instead, put electrician tape over any part of the locomotive frame or body that might touch the decoder.
+This way, you will prevent short circuits without 'suffocating' the decoder.

 The existing shrink wrap over a part of the locomotive decoder protects static sensitive parts and must not be removed.
+Install the decoder using the provided double sided tape.

 After disconnecting the wiring from the motor brushes, the brushes MUST be isolated from the rail pickup.
 Achieving isolation may require some different approaches on different locomotives, perhaps unsoldering wires, placing a thin piece of insulating plastic between brush terminal and contact spring.
-In other words, after isolation, there must be NO electrical contact between the motor and the rail pickup.
+In other words, after isolation there must be NO electrical contact between the motor and the rail pickup.
 If you have a VOM, check for infinite resistance between the motor and all the wheels.
 Take special note that metal contact might occur only when the loco body is reinstalled.

-The LE103XF can not be set up for simultaneous use for 2-rail pickup and overhead cantenary or trolley operation.
+The LE104XF can not be set up for simultaneous use for 2-rail pickup and overhead cantenary or trolley operation.
 If the locomotive is turned the wrong way, the decoder could get twice the track voltage which would destroy it!